-7. If All Cell is Blank in Excel (Using SUMPRODUCT and IF Functions)
+7. Using SUMPRODUCT and IF Functions to Check If All Cell is Blank in Excel

 Likewise the previous method, now we will use the SUMPRODUCT function along with the IF function to get the number of the blank cells and reach a conclusion.
 For example, in our current dataset, for any particular fruit, we will count for blank cells in both the delivery dates.
 And, if both the delivery dates are black we will return ‘Not Started’.